Our Seventh Featured Libation of the World comes from Fabulous France

 Grand Marnier was served neat, at room temperature, and in a shot glass at my parent’s dinner parties.
 The pour was usually about an ounce.
 I wrongly assumed that was the best way to enjoy it.

 It was on a flight on the now-defunct Northwest Airlines I learned otherwise.
 I received a free upgrade to the first-class cabin that day and requested a Grand Marnier after my meal.
 The flight attendant offered to warm it up for me.
 I had never heard of doing that and said why not.
 She went on to espouse the best way to drink this liqueur.
 I think of that conversation to this day because it is my favorite way to enjoy the digestif.
 The slight heating releases its heavenly bouquet and titillates your palate.
 Once you have it this way, it will be hard to return to the old way.

-I put in an average-powered microwave for about 10-15 seconds.
-Some places suggested placing boiling water into a snifter, then pouring it out and adding the Grand Marnier.
+I put it in an average-powered microwave for about 10-15 seconds.
+Some places suggested placing boiling water into a snifter, pouring it out, and adding the Grand Marnier.
 I don’t feel it is as good this way, and the glass gets very hot.
 At upscale restaurants, they usually have brandy snifter warming set-ups.
 It seems more work than necessary, but it is quite the show.

 Where to purchase Grand Marnier?

 As I mentioned, I rarely travel internationally and do not return without some Grand Marnier.
 I prefer to buy it in the duty-free shop on my way home.
 I always leave room in my carry-on luggage for it, but even if your luggage is packed tight, you can carry it in the bag they provide in the duty-free shop.
-The bottle size I buy overseas is one liter whereas in the U.S., in most cases, it is the smaller size.
+The bottle size I buy overseas is one liter, whereas, in the U.S., it is the smaller size in most cases.